Naomi is a determined optimist. She believes safety and compliance is part of what you do everyday, it is not a constraint or a condition.

-Imagine a great business with great products or great service.
+Imagine a great business with great products & great service.
 Where leaders value their employee’s security and regard their efforts.
 Where people go to work, feel safe while they are there, and return home at the end of the day.

 As you can see, I am really passionate about what I do.

 Here is my official bio with me awkwardly talking about myself in the third person.